cloud-gov/cg-site/_docs/compliance/logging-requirements.md

 ### Basic Logging Categories

-cloud.gov will retain logs for a minimum of 12 months in `Active Storage` (to facilitate frequent use and ease of access) and 18 months in `Cold Storage`.
+cloud.gov will retain logs for a minimum of 12 months in "active" storage (to facilitate frequent use and ease of access) and 18 months in "cold" storage.

 ### Minimum Logging Data